Derfen3001/Grumpy/README.md

 This script takes as imput HiC data in .cool format and a file containing the genomic regins of interest (for example TADs).
 As result the program calculates the interactions between and within the provided genomic regions.

-#### List of genomic regions

-This is a tsv without header containing chr, start, end, Type_1 and Type_2.
-Type_1 and Type_2 are mandatory colums that identify characteristics of the genomic regions (for exampem Type_1: Hihg Low H3K9me2 and Type_2: High Low H3k27me3).
-If not needed the insert a unique cluster each column.

 #### Usage

 grumpy.py [-h] -i INPUT [INPUT ...] -l LIST [-p PROCESSORS]